Who Might You Meet in an Alcohol Rehab Center?

 If you suspect that you or someone you love has a problem with alcohol after reading through this list, it’s never too late to talk to a trusted, professional health care provider and seek help.

-The Five Types of Alcoholic You Might Meet in an Alcohol Rehab Center
+The Five Types of Alcoholics You Might Meet in an Alcohol Rehab Center

 The Young Adult: Making up around 32% of American alcoholics at the time of the study, young adults are, unfortunately, the least likely to see professional help at an alcohol rehab center.
 The average age of this group is 24, with most becoming alcoholic around the age of 20.
 Rather than drinking regularly and frequently, they are more likely to binge drink and abuse alcohol.

 The Young Anti-Social: With an average age of 26, this group makes up around 21% of US alcoholics.
 Unlike the Young Adults, they started abusing alcohol and other substances (like cigarettes or pot) quite young, around the age of 15, with alcoholism becoming a problem by 18.
 More than half of them also struggle with an antisocial personality disorder, making Dual Diagnosis treatment necessary for successful recovery.

 The Functional Alcoholic: Comprising around 19% of US alcoholics, this group is perhaps a surprising one- made up of mostly middle-aged, well-educated, employed adults with above-average incomes and stable relationships, they tend to drink almost every day or every other day, consuming at least five drinks on those days.

 The Intermediate Familial: This group makes up around 19% of American alcoholics, and approximately half of them have close family members who are also alcoholics.
 They began drinking young, averaging around 17 years of age, and most became alcoholics by the time they were in their early thirties.